bsantraigi/CS60075-IITKGP-Shared-Resources/README.md

 ## Deliverables

-1. A project report of 3-5 page (*NO MORE THAN 5 PAGES ALLOWED*) with following sections in the same order.
+1. A project report of 3-5 page (***NO MORE THAN 5 PAGES ALLOWED, including References***) with following sections in the same order.
 Use either latex or docx format from ACL.
     * **Templates**: Docx and Latex templates can be downloaded [here](http://acl2020.org/downloads/acl2020-templates.zip).
 You can edit using [latex template on overleaf](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd) also.
     * Title
     * Subtask ID + Group Details (Names, Roll Numbers, Group Name)